Claude Code Plugins

 • Two standard groups per phase: -files and -verify

-• File modifications group comes first
+• File modifications group typically comes first

-• Verification group blocked by files group
+• Verification group is usually blocked by the primary work groups

 Task Level (individual work units):